 American Airlines business class review

-On a recent trip to Mexico, I chose to fly with American Airlines from London Heathrow to Miami as it offered the best connection times, good value.
-I was keen to try its long haul business class product, having been quite impressed with its ‘transcontinental’ service between New York and San Francisco a couple of years ago.
+On a recent trip to Mexico, I chose to fly with American Airlines from London Heathrow to Miami on a business class flight as it offered the best connection times and good value.
+I was keen to try its long haul business class product and see how it fared for luxury travel, having been quite impressed with its ‘transcontinental’ service between New York and San Francisco a couple of years ago.
 Here is the review of how this service on the B777 went.

-The flight departed from Heathrow Terminal 3 (and interestingly, there was never a mention of the terminal on American Airlines’ pre-flight emails).
+The flight departed from Heathrow Terminal 3 (and interestingly, there was never a mention of the terminal on pre-flight emails I got after booking American Airlines).
 I had seen this ‘flagship check-in’ area a few times and knew where to go.
 On arrival, there were 3 passengers waiting to be checked in and 3 agents on duty.
-I waited a good 10 minutes before my turn came and had what could be described as the most bizarre check in ever.
+I waited a good 10 minutes before my turn came and had what could be described as the most bizarre check-in for an international flight ever.

 Instead of what would be a normal ‘Hello, where you are flying to today?
 How many bags?
 Can I have your passport?’, I was subjected to one the rudest interrogations ever – along the lines of ‘what do you do’, ‘why are you going to the USA?’, ‘can you repeat your company name?’, ‘please name 3 of the last clients you have issued an invoice to’ (for real!), ‘what does client x do?’, ‘how long have you been working for them?’, ‘who are you meeting in the USA?’.
 It was quite weird and after 5 minutes of this, I understood why the previous passengers were taking so long.
 I actually asked why the agent that was checking me in was being so rude (he really was, the tone of voice was quite something), and he told me he was carrying checks on behalf of the TSA.
 I fly to the USA a good 6-7 times a year (normally with British Airways), and never ever this has happened before.
 Apparently it is standard procedure for US-based carriers, which I respect, but the way it was done was very poor.
 I have flown with American Airlines many times before (for example, on an international flight from Mexico to Miami on my return leg), and absolutely no questions at all.
 Not off to a great start…